boostedsvj/svjproduction-tarballs/README.md

-# Creating tarballs for the SVJ/Production package
+# Creating tarballs for the SVJ/Production and TreeMaker packages

 This is a small script to manage tarball generation.
 It relies on the `qondor` package being installed.